-Agent/Developer Comments Made DBC Officer Comments Change to methodology

-sources of supply for each year in tables in the SHLAA and the projected first 5 years delivery is set out for sites without planning permission.
+projected first 5 years delivery is set out for sites without planning permission.
 An indicative trajectory is an effective tool for managing the 5 year housing land supply and demonstrating certainty of delivery to an Inspector at appeal decisions or examination of the Local Plan.
 The Councils proposed approach is to include an appendix to the SHLAA detailing the projected build out on all sites (including ones with planning permission).
 BDW disagree with this approach.
 The source of supply for each year in the SHLAA must include sites with planning permission.
 Sites with planning permission provide the council with confirmed (in the majority of cases) numbers of units being delivered in the first 5 years.
-Sites with planning permission should form the basis of a large proportion of the councils 5 year land supply given the time taken to get planning permission.
-Sites without permission can generally only be included in delivery numbers in years 4 and 5.
-The Inspector noted in the Middleton St George appeal that as it currently stands about 40% of the houses assumed to be delivered in 5 years have no planning permission.
+Sites with planning permission.
+Sites with planning permission can generally only be included in delivery numbers in years 4 and 5.
+The Inspector noted in the Middleton St George appeal that as it currently stands about 40% of the houses assumed to be delivered on a in 5 years have no planning permission.
 Instead 60% are to be built on emerging sites, suitable, achievable and deliverable sites and windfalls.
 The Inspector confirmed that there was no guarantee of early delivery given levels of historic objections and significant infrastructure requirements.
 BDW agree with the Councils proposed approach to include risk assessment text which will be included in the analysis of the headline trajectory, to be agreed with the Steering Group.
 We do not think the Council need to include a risk rating for each site - including a risk assessment in the text as part of the assessment of site suitability, availability and achievability is sufficient.
-The element of risk should be reflected in whether the site is included as certain, uncertain or discounted - a risk rating should not be needed. that risk assessment only needs to be in the text, not for each site.
-Response: Data on sites with planning permission is collected and reported in the SHLAA - e.g. see Section 6 of Update 5.
-The Council accepts that some of its assessments of delivery on sites without planning permission for the Gladman appeal were over optimistic, and is revisiting these.
-Limiting the inclusions of sites without planning permission in years 4 and 5 only seems arbitrary though, particularly where the Council has evidence, e.g. because of progress on a land sale, that it will come forward earlier.
+The t risk assessment only needs to in the text, not for each site. sponse: ta on sites with planning mission is collected and reported he SHLAA - e.g. see Section 6 of date 5. e Council accepts that some of its sessments of delivery on sites nout planning permission for the idman appeal were over imistic, and is revisiting these. hiting the inclusions of sites nout planning permission in years not planning permission in years not planning permission in years not planning permission in years not 5 only seems arbitrary though, ticularly where the Council has dence, e.g. because of progress

+element of risk should be reflected in whether the site is included as certain, uncertain or discounted - a risk rating should not be needed. a land sale, that it will come ward earlier.

 NLP No comments.

 Gladman No comments.

 Cussins Agree - no comments.

-0(1 (DO A area and a common and a 1

 Stockton BC Agree - no comments.

+Bussey & Armstrong Ltd Agree - no comments.